 While other online reputation management tools come and go, Google Alerts persists as one of the oldest and most effective tools of the trade.
-Sure, it may be a bit more time consuming in terms of setup and upkeep than a SaaS like, say, Mention in that each alert needs to be set up piece-meal, but this same flexibility makes it a tailorable tool that can be adopted to a host of online reputation intelligence gathering endeavors.
+Sure, it may be a bit more time-consuming in terms of setup and upkeep than a SaaS like, say, Mention in that each alert needs to be set up piece-meal, but this same flexibility makes it a tailorable tool that can be adapted to a host of online reputation intelligence-gathering endeavors.

 Beginning with the end in mind, here’s a quick run-through of Google Alerts for ORM.

 At literally ZERO dollars to use, Google Alerts is a great online reputation intelligence gathering tool for princes and paupers alike.

 We docked Google Alerts a star for usability because it lacks a batch alert setup, meaning users must commit to the tedium of setting up alerts individually.
 Also, there's an arbitrarily set limit of 1000 alerts per Google account.
 Sure, most users won’t cross this 1000 alerts limit, but this feature can be somewhat limiting to Enterprise-level power users.

 Thanks to the power of Google’s vast user demographics data, Alerts enables you to target users by language and locale.
 However, Google Alerts can't target alerts based on display media, a la Adsense and Adwords, where ORMs can target keywords based on PC, Tablet or Smartphone.
 And that's a big drawback.

 “As it happens” means as fast as Google can crawl results, which could be days later — hardly conductive to time-sensitive online reputation management endeavors like event coverage.
 This only gets worse the more specific your search string becomes, as Google is less likely to crawl and index outlandish or highly specific terms than it is to index general ones.
 Google Alerts is best used in a more laid-back setting, where time isn’t of the essence.